 We have our own laboratory and team of scientists who work hard to ensure we know what’s in the water before it makes it to our treatment plants.
 These scientists also ensure that the water we are cleaning at these plants and distributing to customers goes above and beyond state and federal drinking water regulations.

 This is no small feat.
-In 2017, Denver Water took more than 35,000 samples and performed nearly 70,000 tests from every phase of our drinking water’s journey.
+In 2018, Denver Water took more than 35,000 samples and performed more than 70,000 tests from every phase of our drinking water’s journey.
 And our scientists tested for regulated compounds, such as chloroforms, as well as hormones and pesticides, which are not currently regulated by the government.
-You can dive deep into all the tests and results in Denver Water’s 2018 water quality report, which is now available online.
+You can dive deep into all the tests and results in Denver Water’s 2019 water quality report, which is now available online.